buckmanting/football-predictions/README.md

 # Football Predictions

 ## Premier League points system
-- One point per correct place
+- One point per correct place for 6th-17th
 - Half a point if one place off
 - Three points for the correct winner
-- Two points for each placed prediction 2nd-5th (CL and EL places)
+- Two points for each placed prediction 2nd-5th (CL and EL places), bonus point if the correct place
 - Two points per relegation place, bonus point if the correct place

 ## 2021/22 Teams